 Sizes of Menstrual Cups

-In addition, there are a few period cups designed for women with a low cervix (short vaginal canal) that are shorter in length than normal ones.
+In addition, there are a few period cups designed for people with a low cervix (short vaginal canal) that are shorter in length than normal ones.
 If this is your situation, you’ll need to check out the FemmyCycle Menstrual Cup Low Cervix Model on Amazon.
 But of course, these are just general rules and every body is different.
 You may have to experiment a bit to find the period cup that works for you and your body shape.

 Help in Choosing the Right Period Cup for You